 BLS data on nonfatal workplace injuries and illnesses come from the Survey of Occupational Injuries and Illnesses

 (SOII), an annual survey of approximately 230,000 private employers, State governments, and local governments.
 Establishments

-selected for the survey are required to maintain a log of worker injuries for a year; the log is developed by the Occupational
+selected for the survey are required to maintain a log of worker injuries and illnesses for the calendar year; the log is developed by the Occupational

 Safety and Health Administration (OSHA) and includes specific guidelines on what workplace injuries are to be recorded.